raphaelquast/EOmaps/docs/source/user_guide/how_to_use/api_basics.rst

 .. note::

-    While :py:class:`MapsGrid` objects provide some convenience, starting with EOmaps v6.x, the preferred way of combining multiple maps and/or matplotlib axes in a figure is by using one of the options presented in the previous sections!
+    Starting with EOmaps v9.0 MapsGrid objects support the full range of functionalities offered by single Maps objects.

 A :py:class:`MapsGrid` creates a grid of :py:class:`Maps` objects (and/or ordinary ``matplotlib`` axes), and provides convenience-functions to perform actions on all maps of the figure.